-Full-time students wishing to audit a course may do so with the instructor's permission during a registration period or during the first week of a term.
+Full-time students wishing to audit a course may do so with permission from both the department chair and the instructor's permission.
+This permission must be obtained before the end of the first week of a term.
 Each instructor sets the course's auditing policy regarding attendance, participation, and returns.
-After the first week of a term, students may change from credit to audit status only with the permission of the instructor and area head.
-After the fifth week of the term, students changing from credit to audit status will also receive a grade of WP or WF (see Dropping and Adding Courses section).
+After the first week of a term, students may change from credit to audit status only with the permission of the instructor and department chair.
+After the sixth week of the term, students changing from credit to audit status will also receive a grade of WP or WF (see Dropping and Adding Courses section).
 Students may not change from credit to audit status after the eighth week.

-Part-time students wishing to audit a course may do so with permission of the course instructor, area head, and academic dean and they must pay the appropriate fees (see Special Fees section).
+Part-time students wishing to audit a course may do so with permission of the course instructor, department chair, and academic dean and they must pay the appropriate fees (see Special Fees section).